NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 Nobody thought twice when Joe Burrow got a five-year, $275 million contract extension from the Cincinnati Bengals.
 Burrow was one of the best quarterbacks in football.
 It was an obvious call.

 To be clear, nobody is backtracking on Burrow getting that deal or his status as one of the NFL’s best quarterbacks.
-In fact, the confidence in Burrow is why the Bengals’ struggles on offense are so perplexing.
+In fact, the confidence in Burrow is why the Bengals’ offensive struggles are so perplexing.

 The Bengals are 4-for-4 when it comes to bad offensive performances this season.
 They looked bad again Sunday in an uncompetitive 27-3 loss to the Tennessee Titans.
 The Titans have a terrible pass defense, and the Bengals couldn't do anything against it.
 Cincinnati's offense has been broken all season and it's not getting any better.